uestcyile/LightGlue-ONNX/README.md

 - Exporting individually can be useful when intermediate outputs can be cached or precomputed.
 On the other hand, the end-to-end pipeline can be more convenient.
 - Although dynamic axes have been specified, it is recommended to export your own ONNX model with the appropriate input image sizes of your use case.
 - Use the `--mp` option to export in mixed precision for more speed gains.
+- Enable flash attention with the `--flash` option for even faster speeds. ([Flash Attention](https://github.com/HazyResearch/flash-attention) must be installed for export but is not required during inference.)

 If you would like to try out inference right away, you can download ONNX models that have already been exported [here](https://github.com/fabio-sim/LightGlue-ONNX/releases).